Easy Halloween Orange Fudge

 Freezer

-Freeze for up to 2 months - just thaw in the fridge before serving.
+Freeze for up to 2 months - Thaw it slowly in the refrigerator overnight to prevent condensation from making the fudge sticky.

 Frequently Asked Questions

-Absolutely!
-I personally think it tastes even better the next day!
+Yes.
+Honestly, it tastes better the next day.

 Is orange extract required?